 Popular Studio Preamps

 When your audio interface just doesn’t cut it anymore, it may be time to venture into uncharted territory.
 Dedicated high-quality preamps have plenty of magic on deck to breathe new life into your recordings.
 We’ll take a look at a few of the most popular studio preamps.
 For more, check out our guide on the Best Preamps for Any Budget.
+Alternatively, if you are looking to tackle your preamp needs in the box, you might want to check out some of the best preamp plugins on the market.

 The ubiquitous 1073 is the most renowned preamp of all time.
 Since its inception, it’s not a stretch to say that nearly every piece of professionally recorded music has utilized a 1073 somewhere in the process.
 The 1073 is also one of the most-replicated preamps ever spanning a wide range of budgets.
 For anyone looking to upgrade their studio preamps, finding a Neve 1073 or 1073 clone is an excellent place to begin.
 The tone has been described as thick and rich, adding saturation when pushed harder, for pleasant color and musicality.